National Marrow Donor Program

-NMDP, formerly known as the National Marrow Donor Program and Be The Match, is a nonprofit organization founded in 1987 and based in Minneapolis, Minnesota, that operates a registry of volunteer hematopoietic cell donors and umbilical cord blood units in the United States.
+NMDP, formerly known as the National Marrow Donor Program and Be The Match, is an American nonprofit organization founded in 1987 and based in Minneapolis, Minnesota.
+It operates a registry of volunteer hematopoietic cell donors and umbilical cord blood units in the United States and is under contract to operate the federally authorized C. W. Bill Young Cell Transplantation Program.

-The NMDP Registry is the world's largest hematopoietic cell registry, listing more than 22 million individuals and more than 300,000 cord blood units.
-Hematopoietic cells from NMDP donors or cord blood units are used to transplant patients with a variety of blood, bone marrow or immune system disorders.
-As of December 2020, NMDP had facilitated more than 100,000 transplants worldwide.
+The NMDP Registry is the world's largest of its kind, with more than 22 million registered donors and over 300,000 cord blood units.
+These cells are used in transplants for patients with a range of blood, bone marrow, and immune system disorders.
+As of June 2026, NMDP had facilitated more than 150,000 transplants worldwide.

 Activities

-The NMDP coordinates the collection of hematopoietic ("blood-forming") cells that are used to perform what used to be called bone marrow transplants, but are now more properly called hematopoietic cell transplants.
-Patients needing a hematopoietic cell transplant but who lack a suitably matched donor in their family can search the Be The Match Registry for a matched unrelated donor or cord blood unit.
+NMDP coordinates the collection of hematopoietic ("blood-forming") cells that are used to perform what used to be called bone marrow transplants, but are now more properly called hematopoietic cell transplants.
+Patients needing a hematopoietic cell transplant but who lack a suitably matched donor in their family can search the NMDP Registry for a matched unrelated donor or cord blood unit.

 Hematopoietic cells are used to transplant patients with life-threatening disorders such as leukemia, lymphoma, aplastic anemia, as well as certain immune system and metabolic disorders.
 Hematopoietic cells can come from bone marrow, umbilical cord blood, or the circulating blood (peripheral blood stem cells (PBSCs)).
 Hematopoietic cells are a type of adult (i.e., non-embryonic) stem cell that can multiply and differentiate into the three types of blood cells: red blood cells, white blood cells, and platelets.